dtamayo-nlp/MEMAT/README.md

 ## Dataset Translation

 If you download the data, you will already have the dataset `catalan_CF.json`.
 However, to bring a clearer view of the main procedure followed to translate from `english_CF.json` to `catalan_CF.json`, we provide the file `./Translator/Translation_FactualAssociations.ipynb`.
-To perform the translation you just need to copy the file `Translator` in your google colab, add `english_CF.json` and translate.
+To perform the translation you just need to copy the folder `Translator` in your google colab, add `english_CF.json` and translate.

 ## Experiments and Figures